 My personal style, I guess, would be edgy, boho [slang: bohemian], fun, flirty.

 Caption 6, Demi Lovato - Seventeen MagazinePlay Caption

 The adverb and adjective "boho" is short for "bohemian", which when written lower case does not mean somebody from the Czech region of Bohemia, but rather describes an unconventional lifestyle as often lived by artists and writers.

 Oh, ta [British slang: thanks]!
 Ah, yes, I'm very proud of my kiddies.Play Caption

 This is an example of British English slang that may not be readily understood among speaker of US English: "ta" is commonly used in the United Kingdom for "thank you".
 The word "kiddies" is not slang, but is an informal version of "kids" (children).

-Robust and secure, so our swag is on blast.
+Robust and secure, so our swag [slang: style] is on blast.

 Here is a slang word with an urban origin often found in rap music: "swag" probably came from the verb "to swagger," which means "to walk or strut with a defiant or insolent air" or "to boast or brag noisily," but as a slang word has come to mean "style."
 The phrase "on blast" is a slang usage too meaning "loud," therefore "swag is on blast" means they are "showing their style."

-He has just been released from the pokey.
+Has just been released from the pokey [slang: jail].Play Caption

 The noun "pokey" is slang for "jail," and may have originated from the term "poorhouse," which was a kind of prison that existed until the 20th century for people who were too poor to pay their debts.
 Some other slang words for "jail" are "clink," "cooler," "pen," and "slammer."
 The adjective "poky," on the other hand, is an informal word for "slow" (such as a "poky car") or small (such as a "poky room").